haydenbr/meetup-recording/obs-configuration.md

 ### Playback Mask

-To configure the playback mask, select the Playback Mask in the source list, and click on the cog below the window.
+To configure the playback mask, select the Playback Mask in the source list, and click on the cog below the window to choose the image for the playback mask.

 <div style="width: 500px;">
 	<img src="./images/playback-mask-config.png" />
 </div>

-From here, select the appropriate image file from `playback-mask/BlueRidge<Room>` in this repo.
-You'll have to repeat this step before each talk to make sure you have the right playback mask, as there's one copy for each session with the presenter's name and the talk's title.

 ### HDMI Capture